 Respiratory control is exerted in a mitochondrial preparation by experimental conditions defined as respiratory states.
 Coupling states in mitochondrial preparations depend on an exogenous supply of fuel substrates and oxygen to support the electron transfer system, ETS (Fig. 1).
-Phosphorylation of ADP to ATP is stimulated or depressed which causes an increase or decrease of electron flow linked to oxygen consumption in 'controlled' coupling states.
+Phosphorylation of ADP to ATP is stimulated or depressed, which causes an increase or decrease of electron flow linked to oxygen consumption in 'controlled' coupling states.
 Alternatively, coupling of electron transfer with phosphorylation is disengaged by uncouplers, functioning like a clutch in a mechanical system.
-The corresponding 'uncontrolled' state is characterized by high levels of dissipative oxygen consumption without conservation of energy (Fig. 2).
-Such uncoupling is different from switching to mitochondrial pathways that involve less than three coupling sites, bypassing Complex I through multiple electron entries into the Q-junction (Fig. 1).
-A bypass of the third coupling site (Complex IV) is provided by alternative oxidases, which reduce oxygen without proton translocation.
+The corresponding state is characterized by high levels of oxygen consumption without control by phosphorylation ('uncontrolled state').
+Such uncoupling is different from switching to mitochondrial pathways that involve less than three coupling sites (Complexes CI, CIII and CIV), bypassing CI through multiple electron entries into the Q-junction (Fig. 1).
+A bypass of CIV is provided by alternative oxidases, which reduce oxygen without proton translocation.
 Reprogramming mitochondrial pathways may be considered as a switch of gears (stoichiometry) rather than uncoupling (loosening the stoichiometry).